 To the extent penalties and interest would be assessed on any underpayment of income tax, such accrued amounts have been classified as a component of income tax expense in the financial statements consistent with the Company s policy.
-During the year ended December 31, 2010, the Company recorded as a reduction of income tax expense a \$3 million net release of accrued interest and penalties related to uncertain tax positions.
-As of December 31, 2010, the Company has accrued approximately \$8 million of interest and penalties relating to unrecognized tax benefits.
-These interest and penalties are included in the balance of other liabilities in the Consolidated Balance Sheet as of December 31, 2010.
+During the year ended December 31, 2011, the Company recorded as a reduction of income tax expense a \$1 million release of accrued interest and penalties related to uncertain tax positions, and as an increase in Goodwill a \$1 million accrual of accrued interest and penalties associated with the uncertain tax positions of Ameron.
+At December 31, 2011, the Company has accrued approximately \$8 million of interest and penalties relating to unrecognized tax benefits.
+These interest and penalties are included in the balance of other liabilities in the Consolidated Balance Sheet at December 31, 2011.

 The Company is subject to taxation in the United States, various states and foreign jurisdictions.
 The Company has significant operations in the United States, Canada, the United Kingdom, the Netherlands and Norway.
-Tax years that remain subject to examination by major tax jurisdictions vary by legal entity, but are generally open in the U.S. for the tax years ending after 2006 and outside the U.S. for the tax years ending after 2004.
+Tax years that remain subject to examination by major tax jurisdictions vary by legal entity, but are generally open in the U.S. for the tax years ending after 2007 and outside the U.S. for the tax years ending after 2005.

-In the United States, the Company has \$20 million of net operating loss carryforwards as of December 31, 2010, which expire at various dates through 2030.
-The potential benefit of \$7 million has been recorded with a \$7 million valuation allowance.
-Future income tax payments will be reduced when the Company ultimately realizes the benefit of these net operating losses.
-If the Company ultimately realizes the benefit of these net operating loss carryforwards, the valuation allowance of \$7 million would reduce future income tax expense.
+In the United States, the Company has \$20 million of net operating loss carryforwards as of December 31, 2011, which expire at various dates through 2030.
+The potential benefit of \$7 million has been reduced by a \$7 million valuation allowance.
+Future income tax payments will be reduced in the event the Company ultimately realizes the benefit of these net operating losses.
+If the Company ultimately realizes the benefit of these net operating loss carryforwards, the valuation allowance of \$7 million would reduce tax payments are tax payments.

-Outside the United States, the Company has \$10 million of net operating loss carryforwards as of December 31, 2010, which expire in the year 2020.
-The potential benefit of \$3 million has been recorded with a \$1 million valuation allowance.
-Future income tax payments will be reduced when the Company ultimately realizes the benefit of these net operating losses.
-If the Company ultimately realizes the benefit of these net operating loss carryforwards, the valuation allowance of \$1 million would reduce future income tax expense.
+Outside the United States, the Company has \$34 million of net operating loss carryforwards as of December 31, 2011, which expire in the year 2021.
+The potential benefit of \$7 million has been reduced by a \$5 million valuation allowance.
+Future income tax payments will be reduced in the event the Company ultimately realizes the benefit of these net operating losses.
+If the Company ultimately realizes the benefit of these net operating loss carryforwards, the valuation allowance of \$6 million would reduce future income tax expense.

-Also in the United States, the Company has \$220 million of excess foreign tax credits as of December 31, 2010, which expire at various dates through 2020.
-The majority of these credits resulted from an internal restructuring completed during 2010.
+Also in the United States, the Company has \$106 million of excess foreign tax credits as of December 31, 2011, which expire at various dates through 2021.
 These credits have been allotted a valuation allowance of \$1 million and would be realized as a reduction of future income tax payments.

-During 2010, the Company recorded \$98 million in net deferred tax liabilities with a corresponding increase in goodwill related to purchase accounting adjustments recorded for the acquisition of Advanced Production and Loading PLC and ASEP Group Holding B.V.
-Undistributed earnings of certain of the Company s foreign subsidiaries amounted to \$2,503 million and \$2,764 million at December 31, 2010 and 2009, respectively.
+During 2011, the Company recorded \$88 million in net deferred tax liabilities with a corresponding increase in goodwill related to the acquisition of Conner Steel Products Holding Company and Ameron.

+Undistributed earnings of certain of the Company s foreign subsidiaries amounted to \$3,789 million and \$2,503 million at December 31, 2011 and 2010, respectively.
 Those earnings are considered to be permanently reinvested and no provision for U.S. federal and state income taxes has been made.
 Distribution of these earnings in the form of dividends or otherwise could result in U.S. federal taxes (subject to an adjustment for foreign tax credits) and withholding taxes payable in various foreign countries.
-Determination of the amount of unrecognized deferred U.S. income tax liability is not practical; however, unrecognized foreign tax credit carryforwards would be available to reduce some portion of the
+Determination of the amount of unrecognized deferred U.S. income tax liability is not practical; however, unrecognized foreign tax credit carryforwards would be available to reduce some portion of the U.S. liability.

-U.S. liability.